wl0182/Restaurant-Ordering-System/docs/episode-01-building-models.md

 ---
 # Spring Boot Tutorial Series — Tutorial 1: Building the Domain Model

 A practical, step-by-step tutorial to build the domain model.
-Each step presents the code followed by concise explanations of the annotations and concepts used.
+Each step shows a small code snippet and a short, English explanation.

 ---

 ## Step-by-step: Build entities and explain as they are created

-### Step 0) Prerequisites (Maven deps and minimal config)
+### 0. Prerequisites
 Required dependencies include:
 - spring-boot-starter-data-jpa
 - spring-boot-starter-validation